CalvinVan/CS4348Project1/devlog.md

 ## March 12 8:00 PM
 Start working on encryption program
 An error that I came across was not having an endline when writing into the encryption program could lead to it being stuck since I had it read in a line.

+## March 13 10:40AM
+Begin working on encryption and driver program again to implement the rest of the features.

+## March 13 1:10PM
+I have finished the project with error handling.
+The things that I finished up were integration of the encryption program with the driver.
+This includes troubleshooting any problems with encryption communicating with the driver and implementing the vigenere algorithm.

+Something that I changed regarding the driver was including more logger calls to record errors, fixed some errors such as index being set to *= -index instead of index, better UI formatting, and more responsive logging.
+I also implemented the integration of the encryption calls for decrypt and encrypt.
+Furthermore, I changed the default case of inputted strings from lowercase to uppercase for the algorithm to function properly.

+ As for the logger, I changed input being automatically lowercased.

+ Also worked on the readme